You are viewing a story from harrypotterfanfiction.com

-Neither Auburn nor Avery spoke for several moments, the two Death Eaters resigned to their own thoughts, each thinking up their own troubling theory as to why Ramsay was late.
+Neither Auburn nor Avery spoke for several moments, the two Death Eaters resigned to their own thoughts.
 As Auburn’s mind wandered, he could not help but feel slightly ashamed at the great lengths that the Death Eaters had to stoop to in order to meet without detection.
-Even though Auburn had only been a member of Lord Voldemort’s followers since just before the Battle of Hogwarts, he knew that current times were radically different to what they once were.
-To him, the Death Eaters were a body without a head; a large, disorganized group fearful about being caught by the investigating Aurors which only bred a lack of confidence amongst the ranks.
+Even though Auburn had only been a member of Lord Voldemort’s followers since just before the Battle of Hogwarts, he knew that current times were radically different from what they once were.
+To him, the Death Eaters were a body without a head; a large, disorganized group who were fearful about being caught by the investigating Aurors.
+This constant fear and meeting in secret only bred a lack of confidence amongst the ranks.
 Still, the less than satisfactory conditions the Death Eaters were currently placed in seemed to evoke a drive in Auburn – and many other Death Eaters alike – to re-instate the times of old and rise to power once again.

-A loud pop, similar to the one he had heard only a few minutes ago, interrupted Auburn’s thoughts, both he and Avery whisking their heads around quickly in order to discover who had apparated to the marsh.
+A loud pop, similar to the one he had heard only a few minutes ago, interrupted Auburn’s thoughts.
+Both he and Avery whisked their heads around quickly in order to discover who had apparated to the marsh.
 Avery drew his wand quickly, Auburn following his lead a half second later as they both stared in the same direction.
-They quickly saw the cloaked figure emerge from the darkness, their wands unwavering in the presence of man.
+They quickly saw the cloaked figure emerge from the darkness, their wands unwavering in the presence of the newly apparated.

 ‘Put your wands down,’ the figure called out as he walked briskly towards Avery and Auburn.
-He lifted up his cloak revealing the Dark Mark on his forearm, Avery and Auburn taking a sideways glance at each other and then slowly lowering their wands.
+He lifted up his cloak, revealing the Dark Mark on his forearm in a casual, tiresome manner.
+Avery and Auburn took a sideways glance at each other and then slowly lowered their wands.

-Then, before Auburn could move a muscle, Avery took an unsuspecting Ramsay by the collar, roughly tossing him in to the swampy ground, a large splash of water and mud hitting Avery’s face as Ramsay’s body hit the swampy ground hard.
+Then, before Auburn could move a muscle, Avery took an unsuspecting Ramsay by the collar, roughly tossing him on to the swampy ground.
+A large splash of water and mud hit Avery’s face as Ramsay’s body hit the ground hard.
 Avery hurriedly took out his wand and pointed it squarely at Ramsay’s chest, its tip only a few inches away.

-‘Who are you working for?’
-Avery called, anger seething in his face as he uttered each word clearly.
+‘Who are you working for?!’
+Avery demanded, anger seething in his face as he uttered each word clearly.

 ‘You lie,’ Avery said quickly, his wand moving closer to the downed and soaked Ramsay.
 ‘How come you were so late getting here?
 Did you need extra time in order to jinx the real Ramsay and transform in to him?